isananya/Xrayception/README.md

 # Xrayception
- COVID Detection using Xception on Lung X-rays
+ COVID Detection using Xception on Lung X-rays.

 ### Running
  To run the Flask App, after cloning the repository: